Britain mourns victims of Grenfell fire tragedy - Journal du Cameroun

 Organisers unveiled banners and t-shirts emblazoned with slogans demanding justice, one of several such events taking place.

-Nearly everybody wore a green scarf — the adopted colour of the tragedy — while the tower was illuminated in green, along with Prime Minister Theresa May’s Downing Street office.
+Nearly everybody wore a green scarf — the adopted colour of the tragedy — while the tower was illuminated in green, as was Prime Minister Theresa May’s Downing Street office.

 -‘Time hasn’t done anything’ –